chequeado/chequeabot/news_collector/README.md

         yield data
 ```

-Examples of spiders implementation can be found in the <i>spiders</i> folder.
-Check to see which of our spiders fits better in your site.
+<b>Examples of spiders implementation can be found in the <i>spiders</i> folder.
+Check to see which of our spiders fits better in your site.</b>

 Spiders that are going to crawl are detailed in the <i>TO_CRAWL</i> list in <i>crawlers.py</i>.